 8. A special spot outside in the yard – with a pet memorial stone

-“Our seven year old dog died very suddenly two years ago,” says Meagan Farrell.
+“Our seven year old dog died very suddenly two years ago,” says a reader called Meagan.
 “We were all heart broken.
 We planted a rose bush in our dog’s honor and put a plaque by it to memorialize it.
 When our family heard what we had done, they all sent us more rose bushes.
 Now we have “Bailey’s rose garden.”
 Also, our daughter was only five at the time, so to help her cope, we got a balloon and released it ‘up to Bailey in heaven.’
 This helped her to process the loss of our beloved pet.”

-Help Saying Goodbye and Easing the Pain of a Pet’s Death
+Help Saying Goodbye and Easing the Pain of Pet Loss

 In How to Heal Your Heart After Losing a Pet: 75 Ways to Cope With Grief and Guilt When Your Dog or Cat Dies, I share a variety of different and healing ways to cope with pet loss.
 Grief is painful when faced in big chunks; my tips are designed to be “bite-sized”, which means you won’t have to sit and read through a huge amount of difficult information about healing after a pet dies.